radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/introduction.md

 ---
-title: Command Line Configuration Guide
+title: REST API Configuration Guide
-description: Command Line Configuration Guide
+description: REST API Configuration Guide
 ---

-# Introduction
+## Introduction

-The tool used for configuring RadiantOne from command line is named vdsconfig.bat and located in <RLI_HOME>/bin on Windows (vdsconfig.sh in $RLI_HOME/bin on Linux).
+RadiantOne offers a REST-based API that can be used for issuing configuration commands.
 Each chapter explains the different commands along with their syntax.

 ## How this Manual is Organized